AvengerHD/spring-all-in-one/README.md

 # spring-all-in-one
-a spring boot start demo
+a spring boot start web demo

 1) run the main method in class Application to start web service
 2) service port is 8080 in main\resources\application.properties, you can also change it